ZhaoqingLiu/FuzzyTrees/README.md

 # FuzzyTrees ![MIT](https://img.shields.io/badge/license-MIT-brightgreen)
 FuzzyTrees is a lightweight framework designed for the rapid development of fuzzy decision tree algorithms.
-FuzzyTrees offers a variety of benefits including:
+The FuzzyTrees framework offers a range of benefits including:

 - **Support in development solutions**: FuzzyTrees allows the user to extend new components quickly, according to particular fuzzy decision tree requirements, and build complete algorithm solutions.